Mills Music, Inc.

 Mills Music, Inc. was an American music publishing company located in Manhattan.
 Originally known as Jack Mills Music, it was founded by Jack Mills in 1919.
 It was re-named Mills Music, Inc. in 1928.
 During the 1920s it was the most prolific music publisher in the United States, but was later surpassed by other music publishers.
 It remained in operation until 1965 when it was sold to Utilities & Industries.
 The company is best remembered for its relationship with the African-American community.
-The publishing house is credited for being one of the first music publishers to promote jazz and it forwarded the careers of many then unknown black composers during the 1920s and 1930s, including Duke Elington.
+The publishing house is credited for being one of the first music publishers to promote jazz and it forwarded the careers of many then unknown black composers during the 1920s and 1930s, including Duke Ellington.
 After World War II, the company switched its focus to classical music and publishing music education materials.